Quetzal-framework/quetzal-CRUMBS/README.md

 ## What problem does this library solve?

-iDDC modeling is quite a complex workflow and Quetzal-CRUMBS allows to simplify things a lot.
+iDDC modeling is quite a complex workflow and Quetzal-CRUMBS allows to simplify things quite a lot.

 For example, to estimate the current habitat of a species using CHELSA-Trace21k model and reconstruct its high-resolution dynamics along the last 21.000 years (averaged across 4 different ML classifiers), with nice visualizations and GIS operations at the end, you can just run this script: